serstep/19_site_generator/README.md

 # Encyclopedia

 Script site_generator.py provides you to compile markdown articles into web pages.
 It generate index page which contain the list of all articles.
+You can see example on https://serstep.github.io/serstep.github.io/index.html

 ##Using